removing emulsion paint from plaster walls

 • White vinegar

-• Black bin-liners for the old paint
+• Black bin-liners for old paint

 Health & Safety Measures